EnvelopSound/EnvelopForLive/readme.md

 ![Logo](media/201610_E4L_logo.png)

 Envelop for Live (E4L) is an open source audio production framework for spatial audio composition and performance.
-Envelop for Live works within the music production environment of Ableton Live 10 and Max for Live.
+Envelop for Live operates within the music production environment of Ableton Live 10 and Max for Live.
 Envelop for Live is designed to be a highly modular, flexible platform for artists to compose and perform spatial audio, and for developers to create new kinds of audio effects for the Ambisonics domain.

 * [Join the Facebook Group for questions, tips, etc.](https://www.facebook.com/groups/E4LUsers)